Apple Crostata

 • Remove the crust from the fridge.

 • Mound the apple filling in the center of the chilled pastry crust, leaving a 3-inch border, and dot filling with the butter.
 Fold the border up and around the fruit.
 Working around the border, pinch the dough together to make an attractive pleat.
-Brush the top of the pleated dough, with the beaten egg and sprinkle with additional sugar.
+Brush the top of the pleated dough, with the beaten egg wash and sprinkle with additional sugar.
+Top with butter.
+2 tablespoons unsalted butter1 large egg beaten with a tablespoon of water coarse sugar

 • Bake crostata until is golden brown and bubbly, 40 to 45 minutes.
 Use a metal spatula to lift the crostata slightly and check the underside of the crust, which should be golden brown like the top.
 Transfer the crostata to a rack to cool for 15 minutes.
 Slice and serve warm topped with vanilla icecream and caramel sauce.